Muscles in Action: The Muscles in Action (MIA) Dataset

 \subsection{Data Collection}

-Our dataset consists of 2-hours of synchronized video and sEMG signals, for 8 muscles.
-These 8 muscles include both biceps, both triceps, both quads, and both hamstrings.
+Our dataset consists of 12.5 hours of synchronized video and sEMG signals, for eight muscles.
+These eight muscles include the left and right biceps brachii (biceps), the left and right latissimus dorsi (laterals), both quadriceps (quads), and both biceps femoris (hamstrings).
 The collected sEMG values correspond to the neuromuscular junction's total bioelectric energy.
-The dataset is comprised of the following 20 exercises: jumping jack, high kick, leg back, front kick, front punch, hook punch, pirouette, skater, twist, squats, feet cross, elbow punch, side shuffle, batting, side lunge, running, ball throw, bowling, knee kick and woodchop.
-Please see Figure \ref{fig:arch} for a canonical frame for each action.

-Two subjects were involved in data collection.
-We collected 100 minutes of data for the first subject, and 20 minutes of data for the second subject.
-The first subject performed activity indoors, and the second subject performed activity outdoors.
+\looseness=-1 The dataset consists of 15 exercises shown in Figure \ref{fig:exercises}.
+Each subject performed each exercise for 5 minutes, and we asked them to vary the execution's speed, effort, and orientation.
+There are a total of 10 subjects in the dataset, 5 of which are females and 5 of which are males.
+We collected 75 minutes of data for each subject, totalling 12.5 hours of data.
 The subjects varied in body weight and muscle.
-The sensors were placed on the specified muscles, and not moved during the entire data collection process.
-We did our best to position the sensors in the same location on the muscle across both subjects.

-To collect the EMG data, we used eight M40 Muscle Sense bluetooth wireless EMG sensors from AMR Corp.
+To collect the sEMG data, we used eight M40 Muscle Sense bluetooth wireless EMG sensors from ANR Corp.
 To collect the video, we used a standard iPhone 10 camera.
+Please see the supplementary for details on the electrode and sensor placement method.